 Had the study been conducted today, it would not have taken into account the Parkland tragedy, as the attacker was a former student of the Marjory Stoneman Douglas High School.

 The CDC isn’t able to report more in-depth statistics on school shootings specifically, as the organization often faces legal and financial obstacles when trying to pursue such research.
 The Dickey Amendment, first introduced in 1996, doesn’t explicitly ban gun research.
-It does, however, forbid the use of federal funds to in the advocacy or promotion of gun control and Congress continues to cut the CDC’s budget.
+It does, however, forbid the use of federal funds to be used in the advocacy or promotion of gun control and Congress continues to cut the CDC’s budget.
 These financial limitations and the ongoing controversy surrounding the gun control debate make it difficult for government organizations to produce meaningful data on school shootings.
 For this reason, the media will often turn to independent organizations for school shooting statistics, and those reports can vary widely.

 The Issue of How School Shootings Are Recorded and Reported